 PetPace developed the ability to identify arthritis (OA) in dogs through biometric monitoring.

-The collars are collecting a range of physiological and behavioral biometrics, such as pulse, HRV, activity and posture data, for daily assessment of the likelihood that the dog is experiencing OA-related pain.
-Currently, to the best of our knowledge, there is no method or device, other than PetPace, that can reliably and objectively detect pain in pets at their natural environment, i.e. outside of a veterinary facility.
+The collars collect a range of physiological and behavioral biometrics, such as pulse, HRV, activity, and posture data, for daily assessment of the likelihood that the dog is experiencing OA-related pain.
+Currently, to the best of our knowledge, there is no method or device other than PetPace that can reliably and objectively detect pain in pets in their natural environment, i.e., outside of a veterinary facility.

 In this article, we look at the causes of arthritis in dogs and how to slow deterioration, so as to keep your dog active for longer.

 How does the word ‘arthritis’ make you feel?

 When linked to your dog, arthritis evokes all sorts of emotions.
 It might be a senior dog and you feel sad that decline is inevitable.
 Or a young dog is afflicted with premature arthritis due to hip dysplasia, which leaves you frustrated about what lies ahead.

 Emotional as the topic of arthritis is, you shouldn’t feel things are hopeless.
 There are ways to take control, protect your dog’s joints, and therefore his quality of life.